jeffreycwitt/hn202/docs/class-12.md

 </div>

 {:.dquestion}
-To what extend can see the Crusade or the Crusading ideology contributing to this shift in status?
+To what extent can we see the Crusade or the Crusading ideology contributing to this shift in status?
 (Again see for example, TFC, pp. 113-114; see also p.
 53 in the introduction).
-In particular, are there any possible connections between the growing identification of western Europe as an earthly representative of the City of God and the rise of a new conception the Jew as monstrous or dangerous "Other"?
+In particular, are there any possible connections between the growing identification of western Europe as an earthly representative of the City of God and the rise of a new conception the Jew as a monstrous or dangerous "Other"?

 <div class="answer" markdown="1">